zacanger/niddesa/text/generated-translations/mahaniddesa/16-sinhala-google.md

-Stories of high rest, stories of non-aggregation, heroic stories, virtuous stories, Samadhi Stories, Wisdom Stories, Liberation Stories, Liberation Wisdom Stories, Satipatthana Stories, Samyak Main Stories, Riddhi Pada Stories, Sense Stories, Power Stories, Bodhisattvas Tells stories, path stories, fruit stories, nirvana stories.
+Stories of high rest, stories of non-aggregation, heroic stories, virtuous stories, Samadhi Stories, Wisdom Stories, Liberation Stories, Liberation Wisdom Stories, Satipatthana Stories, Samyak Main Stories, Riddhi Pada Stories, Sense Stories, Power Stories, Bodhisattvas Tells stories, path stories, fruit stories, Nibbana stories.
 Discipline in the Word Protected means faded.
 This is the purity of the word.
 What kind of words That is to say, one who is pure